ibm-cloud-docs/containers/cs_health.md

 To forward Kubernetes API audit logs:

-1. Configure the webhook.
+1. Set up the webhook.
 If you do not provide any information in the flags, a default configuration is used.

     ```
     bx cs apiserver-config-set audit-webhook <cluster_name_or_ID> --remoteServer <server_URL_or_IP> --caCert <CA_cert_path> --clientCert <client_cert_path> --clientKey <client_key_path>